hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 /**
  * Token claim airdrop<br/>
  * Complete one or more pending transfers on behalf of the recipient(s) for each airdrop.<br/>
+ * The sender MUST have sufficient balance to fulfill the airdrop at the time of claim.
+If the
+ * sender does not have sufficient balance, the claim SHALL fail.
  *
- * Each pending airdrop successfully claimed is removed from state and no longer available to claim.
+ * Each pending airdrop successfully claimed SHALL be removed from state and SHALL NOT be available
+ * to claim again.
  *
- * Each claim will be represented in the transaction body and will not need restating
+ * Each claim SHALL be represented in the transaction body and SHALL NOT be restated
- * in the record file.
+ * in the record file.<br/>
  * All claims MUST succeed for this transaction to succeed.
  */
 message TokenClaimAirdropTransactionBody {